BuildFR v0.4 · beta Request access →

 When does the self-serve product launch?+

-Concierge beta is live now — we deliver a sample library and draft specs by email within 48 hours of signup.
+The private beta is open now, in small batches.
+Your library is seeded within 48 hours of access: themes, quotes, and a draft spec.
 Self-serve is targeting Q3 2026.
-We're keeping the first 20 teams on the manual flow so the product ends up actually doing what they need.
+We're keeping the first 20 teams close so the product ends up actually doing what they need.

 How much will it cost?+